Updated on Dec 12, 2025 10:07 IST

 University College of Medical Sciences

-Note: The fee is taken from other sources and can be different.
+Note: Fees are taken from other sources and can be different.

-BSc Radiology Course Fees in Private Colleges
+BSc Radiology Private Colleges

-Candidates can check the private BSc Radiology colleges in India along with their BSc Radiology course fees in the tables given below.
+Candidates can check the private BSc Radiology colleges in India along with their BSc Radiology course fees in the tables given below -

 BSc Radiology Colleges